CruxConnect/crux-docs/_tools/get_discovery_participation.md

 : (string) Phone number of the contact.
 Maximum length is 20 characters

 job_title
-:(string) Job title of the contact.
+: (string) Job title of the contact

 ### Expected Response Codes